setyourmindpark/documents/docker/service/2017.09.30/node-master/README.md

-all docker-stack.yml ( node-** except node-master ) file of all node should be located in this node ( node-master ) then execute sequentially
+all docker-stack.yml file of all node should be located in this node ( node-master ) then execute sequentially
 1. common-stack.yml
 2. docker-stack.yml ( node-db )